chuanyang-Zheng/COMP2026-Assignment3/README.md

 # COMP2026-Assignment3
-This is COMP2026 Assignment Project
+This is COMP2026 assignment 3 project